 - seeking the views of third parties, or an expert opinion.

 At the end of the investigation the Ombudsman will send you a draft decision on your complaint.
 This will, as appropriate, include a summary of the views of the complainant and the Trust, a summary of the evidence he considers relevant to the decision, an explanation of the Ombudsman’s view as to whether there was any maladministration and injustice and, if there was, his recommended remedy or remedies, which may include a financial award and/or a requirement to take some action.
 You and the Trust will have the chance to comment on that draft decision before the Ombudsman makes a final decision.
 If you wish to withdraw your complaint at any stage you may do so.

 The Ombudsman does not make a decision on the basis of legal principles, in the way that a court would.
 This means that an outcome of an Ombudsman’s investigation may not be the same as one made by a court.

 If the Ombudsman upholds your complaint and makes a recommendation you will have a choice as to whether to accept the recommendations or to decline them.
-If you accept them, the Trust will be required to carry them out unless by doing so it might result in the Trustees of the Trust breaching their legal obligations as charitable trustees.
+If you accept them, the Trust will be required to carry them out.
 If you do not, the Trust will not be required to do anything.
 That will be the end of his involvement, and you may then seek redress via alternative means such as the courts.
 If you accept any recommendations the Ombudsman will remain involved with the complaint at least until he receives a commitment that appropriate action has been, or will be, taken.

 The Ombudsman may publish a short summary of your complaint and his decision (in his annual report or on the website), but will omit any personal details.